atomicobject/space-battle-2/docs/game_loop.md

 Some ideas:

-- Efficiently explore the map (how else will you find resources or enemies -- _and_ % of map explored is a tie breaker).
+- Efficiently explore the map (how else will you find resources or enemies? -- _and_ % of map explored is a tie breaker)
-- Tell a unit that's carrying resources what the quickest way back to base is.
+- Tell a unit that's carrying resources what the quickest way back to base is
-- Evaluate your current resource balance (can you afford more workers)?
+- Evaluate your current resource balance (can you afford more workers?)
-- Engage in a fight (but be prepared to win)!
+- Engage in a fight (but be prepared to win!)

 You only have a short time to make these decisions and the game will move on without you if you miss your turn.
 Prioritize your decision making options.